opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 1. Select **Per cluster metrics monitor**.
 1. In the Query section, select **Request type** from the dropdown.
 1. To filter the API response to use only certain path parameters, enter those parameters in the **Query parameters** field.
 Most APIs that can be used to monitor cluster status support path parameters, as described in their respective documentation (for example, comma-separated lists of index names).
-1. In the Triggers section, define the conditions to trigger an alert.
-The trigger condition autopopulates a Painless `ctx` variable.
+1. In the Triggers section, define the conditions that will trigger an alert.
+The trigger condition auto-populates a Painless `ctx` variable.
 For example, a cluster monitor watching for cluster stats uses the trigger condition `ctx.results[0].indices.count <= 0`, which triggers an alert based on the number of indexes returned by the query.
 For more specificity, add any additional Painless conditions supported by the API.
 To preview the condition response, select **Preview condition response**.
 1. In the Actions section, indicate how users are to be notified when a trigger condition is met.
 1. Select **Create**.
 The new monitor is listed under **Monitors**.